 The Best DVDs to Teach Kids ESL

 DVDs are an easy way to get kids familiar with English.
-Of the DVDs that we checked out, our top picks for the best DVDs for help teach kids English at home are Little Pim: Volume One English/ESL and the LeapFrog: Learning DVD Set.
+Of the DVDs that we checked out, our top picks for the best DVDs to help teach kids English at home are Little Pim: Volume One English/ESL and the LeapFrog: Learning DVD Set.

-If you are looking for something a little more advanced, you can’t really go wrong with any of the LeapFrog letter or number videos.
+If you are looking for something a little more advanced, you can’t go wrong with any of the LeapFrog letter or number videos.
 They are very popular with anyone teaching kids letters, words, numbers, etc. They are entertaining for kids and very educational.
 These are highly recommended for kids learning English.

 ESL Language Learning Programs and Websites for Kids

 There are so many excellent websites with ESL resources for kids you won’t have any trouble finding something that will help you teach your kids English online:

 - Duolingo is one of the best resources for kids to learn English, and it is free, easy, and fun.